codio-content/ThinkJava/.guides/content/variables-and-operators-other-types-of-errors.md

 The third type of error is a **logic error**.
 If your program has a logic error, it will compile and run without generating error messages, but it will not do the right thing.
 Instead, it will do exactly what you told it to do.
-For example, here is a version of the hello world program with a logic error:

-See the example java code in the left panel.
+For example, see a version of the hello world program with a logic error in the left panel.
 To compile and run the code, press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/2/Hello.java java -cp code/2/ Hello )

 This program compiles and runs just fine, but the output is: